ber532k/mkpdf/README.md

 in every GNU/Linux system by default.
 Please drop me a message, if this is not the case.

-## Usage (v0.2.1)
+## Usage (v0.3 – coming soon)

 ```
 Usage: mkpdf [options] <directory>
-   Or: mkpdf [options] [files]
+   Or: mkpdf [options] <files>

 Options:
-  -c  --clean           Remove all temporary files and exit
+  -c  --clean           Remove temporary files before running
-  -d  --debug           Print latexmk's output
-  -f  --fresh           Remove auxiliary files before running
                         latexmk
+  -d  --debug           Do not hide latexmk's output
   -o  --output          Specify a name for the output file
   -p  --preview         Open pdf once generated
   -t  --template        Specify a template to use with pandoc
-      --set             Set a config-option from command line
-  -h  --help            Print this help and exit
+  -h  --help            Print this help message and exit

-      --help-toc        Print info on how to use toc-mode
-      --help-config     Print info on possible config options
-      --example-toc     Print an example of a basic toc.conf
+Pandoc-Options:
+  -M  --metadata        These options will be passed on to pandoc.
+                        Please refer to pandoc's documentation for
+                        further information on what they do.

 Specifying templates:
     If no template is set from the command line, mkpdf will check
-      either toc.conf or the input files if any of them specify a
-      variable like 'template: default.latex'.
-While this is also
-      a usual (though probably not processed) variable for pandoc,
-      mkpdf will use it to determine what template to use.

-mkpdf toc-mode:

-  You may include a 'toc.conf' text file in a directory
-  and run mkpdf in that directory or with the directory
-  as an argument.

-  toc.conf syntax:
-    - Empty lines will be ignored
-    - Comments will also be ignored:
-        * Bash-style comments starting with #
-        * Latex-style comments starting with %
-        * HTML-style comments (either single- or multi-
-          line)
-    - YAML-style headers will be passed on to pandoc
-      and thus used directly in creating the output.
-    - The remaining lines will be interpreted as paths
-      pointing to markdown files to be included in the
-      output in the same order they are specified.
+    metadata from input files for a field named 'template' and use
+    it's value as the template name.
+If multiple templates are
+    specified, any but the first one will be ignored.
 ```

+Further information can also be found in [docs.md](docs.md), which can also be used to generate a manpage.